 Saint Kitts and Nevis is an island country in the West Indies that is located in the Leeward Islands chain and is considered to be the smallest state of the western part in the area as well as the population.

-The country consists of two Carrabian islands that are based on the culture of West African that also resembled the slave population in the colonial period.
+The country consists of two Carrabian islands that are based on the culture of West Africa that also resembled the slave population in the colonial period.

 Their culture, therefore, is vibrant and festive which includes a lot of carnivals and celebrations that you as a tourist will be delighted to enjoy.